42 new restaurants in Seattle include a much-anticipated Alki pasta place, a Jewish deli and many hot-pot spots

 West Seattle

 Acclaimed chef Mike Easton, who makes some of the best pastas in the region, has opened Il Nido.
 That’s great news for nine-to-fivers who can’t make it to his popular Pioneer Square spot Il Corvo (open only during lunch on weekdays.)
 Il Nido is a grander version of Il Corvo, a 64-seat Italian restaurant located in a century-old log cabin by Alki Beach.
 Easton mills his own grains.
-Expect to see four or five different, fresh pastas per night.
+Expect to see four or five different fresh pastas per night.

 When the end-of-the-year “best of” restaurant awards are named, Pacific Room Alki will be a contender for best view.
 The steak-and-seafood restaurant sits across from Alki Beach and boasts a sweeping vista of the Sound, with 11 outside tables as prime real estate.
 The 122-seat restaurant will be open for lunch and weekend brunch with live jazz and blue grass in the evenings.
 A block north, Frankie & Jo’s has set up a pop-up for its plant-based ice cream.
 It will only be open until Labor Day.